FreeOpcUa/opcua-asyncio/docs/usage/common/node-nodeid.rst

 to specify which opc-ua type is used for the Identifier.
-In addition to the :class:`~asyncua.ua.uatypes.NodeId` class, there is also the a :class:`~asyncua.ua.uatypes.ExpandedNodeId` which adds the :attr:`~asyncua.ua.uatypes.ExpandedNodeId.NamespaceUri` and :attr:`~asyncua.ua.uatypes.ExpandedNodeId.ServerIndex` attributes to make the ID unique accross different servers and namespaces.
+In addition to the :class:`~asyncua.ua.uatypes.NodeId` class, there is also the a :class:`~asyncua.ua.uatypes.ExpandedNodeId` which adds the :attr:`~asyncua.ua.uatypes.ExpandedNodeId.NamespaceUri` and :attr:`~asyncua.ua.uatypes.ExpandedNodeId.ServerIndex` attributes to make the ID unique across different servers and namespaces.

 Creating NodeId's
 -----------------

-As allready mentioned above, the NodeId class supports different types for the Identifier.
+As already mentioned above, the NodeId class supports different types for the Identifier.
-The type is handled automatically on class instanciation and there is usually no need to set the type manually.
+The type is handled automatically on class instantiation and there is usually no need to set the type manually.
 Creating new NodeIds usually looks like this:

 .. code-block:: python